15 March 2023 - This is an old chapter with new additions, including what we need to include in our DPIA.

 You must, where appropriate:

-seek and document the views of individuals or their representatives, unless there is a good reason not to;
+seek and document the views of individuals whose data you will be processing during the AI lifecycle, or their representatives, unless there is a good reason not to;

 consult all relevant internal stakeholders;

 consult with your processor, if you use one; and